 Official site: http://www.larapintatrail.com.au

-Tracing the footsteps of the native Butchulla people on World Heritage-listed Fraser Island, this 90-kilometer walk takes in the top tourist attractions of the planet's largest sand island.
-The trail threads along old logging routes between Dilli Village and Happy Valley through subtropical rainforest and mangroves, and along the shores of windswept beaches.
+This 90-kilometer walk traces the footsteps of the native Butchulla people on World Heritage-listed K'Gari (Fraser Island).
+Along the way, you'll visit many of the top tourist attractions of K'Gari, the planet's largest sand island.
+The trail threads along old logging routes between Dilli Village and Happy Valley, through subtropical rainforest and mangroves, and along the shores of windswept beaches.

-Hiking places in Sydney are rewarding, but about 115 kilometers from the city center, the World-Heritage-listed Blue Mountains National Park offers some of the best hikes in NSW.
+About 115 kilometers from Sydney, the World-Heritage-listed Blue Mountains National Park offers some of the best hikes in NSW.
 In particular, the steep hike to the Blue Gum Forest has become a kind of spiritual pilgrimage for Aussie bushwalkers.
 This beautiful 16-hectare forest was saved from destruction in the early 1930s by passionate bushwalkers who pooled funds to buy the land.
-Today, it graces the list of popular hikes in this magnificent wilderness area.
+Today, it graces the list of popular things to do in this magnificent wilderness area.

-You can access the forest on various routes, but one of the most popular is the five-kilometer round-trip track from Perry's Lookdown.
+You can access the forest on various routes.
+One of the most popular is the five-kilometer round-trip track from Perry's Lookdown.
 The hike takes about four hours round trip.
 Before descending into the Grose Valley, take a moment to enjoy the breathtaking views from the lookout, where eucalyptus forests stretch as far as the eye can see.

 Hiking in the Blue Mountains is a sensory feast, and this hike is no different.
 Cockatoos screech across the valley, water splashes over slick rocks in a cool creek, bark crunches underfoot, and the pungent fragrance of eucalyptus and damp earth infuses the air.